Check and rectify the tyre pressure when the indicator symbol for the system is illuminated and the message for low tyre pressure message is shown.

 Note that the indicator symbol does not extinguish until the low tyre pressure has been rectified and storing a new tyre pressure has been started.

-Several minutes driving above 35 km/h (22 mph) are required for the system to become active.
+Several minutes of driving are required at a speed above 35 km/h (22 mph) in order for the system to be able to store the new reference value.

 To avoid incorrect tyre pressure, the pressure should be checked on cold tyres.
 "Cold tyres" means the tyres are the same temperature as the ambient temperature (approx. 3 hours after the car has been driven).
 After a few kilometres of driving, the tyres warm up and the pressure increases.